 The problem of energy efficient scheduling has also been studied for other QoS measures.
-The problem of minimizing flow time and energy has attracted a lot of attention [3, 5, 6, 9, 13, 18, 19].
-Energy efficient scheduling has also been extended to the setting with sleep states [14, 16, 17].
-The literature also contains results on other aspects of energy efficient scheduling, see [1, 2, 15].
+The problem of minimizing flow time and energy has attracted a lot of attention [5, 10, 11, 14, 22, 23, 29, 30] while other objectives including lateness, stretch and rejection have also been considered [9, 19, 21, 32].
+Energy efficient scheduling has also been extended to the setting with sleep states [3, 20, 24, 26, 27].
+The literature also contains results on other aspects of energy efficient scheduling, see [1, 2, 25].

 Energy efficient multiprocessor scheduling.
 The problem of energy efficient deadline scheduling becomes NP-hard in the multiprocessor setting, even when all the jobs have the same arrival times and deadlines.
 In the multiprocessor setting, in addition to determining processor speeds, a job dispatching algorithm is required to assign jobs to processors.
-Albers et al. [4] have extended the study to the multiprocessor setting and they study the special cases of unit-size jobs or jobs with agreeable deadlines (jobs arriving earlier have earlier deadlines).
+Albers et al. [6] have extended the study to the multiprocessor setting in which preemption is allowed but migration is not allowed1.
+They study the special cases of unit-size jobs or jobs with agreeable deadlines (jobs arriving earlier have earlier deadlines).
 If jobs have unit-size and agreeable deadlines, Round Robin (RR) is optimal.
-For the case of unit-sized jobs with arbitrary deadlines or arbitrary-sized jobs with agreeable deadlines, they gave an $\alpha^{\alpha} 2^{4\alpha}$ -competitive algorithm.
+For the case of unit-sized jobs with arbitrary deadlines or arbitrary-sized jobs with agreeable deadlines, they gave an $\alpha^{\alpha}2^{4\alpha}$ -competitive algorithm.
 Their algorithm, called Classified Round Robin (CRR) first classifies jobs according to the density of the job (the ratio of the job size to the duration between arrival and deadline), and then schedules jobs in each class independently using RR.
 All jobs (of different classes) dispatched on a processor are run at a speed determined by AVR.
 The case for jobs of arbitrary sizes and arbitrary deadlines is left as an open question.